America the Free ~ America the Brave ~

 But I want to know what the cost of my life is

-But you ripped my away from her…From my home
+You ripped me away from her, from my home

-you ripped my away from my heart…you ripped me away from my soul
+You took me away from my heart, you took me away from my soul

 I have become a slave.